Edward Norton: Relationships

 Since coming to fame in the mid-1990s, Norton has opted not to discuss his personal life in public, saying that he "believes that excessive media coverage can distract him from fulfilling his role as an actor".
 Following the release of The People vs. Larry Flynt (1996), tabloids spread rumors that Norton and his onscreen co-star Courtney Love were dating.
 Norton insisted that he was not romantically involved with Love, and the two were only friends and colleagues.
 Nevertheless, appearing on an episode of The Late Late Show with Craig Ferguson, Love stated they had dated for four years.
 It was in addition to her references in a 2006 interview to their past relationship.
 She said that Norton had been a "mediator" and "communicator" between her and her daughter Frances Bean Cobain, calling him a "force of good".

 After Norton had ended his relationship with Love in 1999, he started dating Salma Hayek, with whom he later appeared in the 2002 biopic Frida.
 Norton absented himself from the premiere of The Italian Job, in which he starred, to attend the premiere of The Maldonado Miracle, Hayek's directorial debut.
 The two broke up in 2003.
 Hayek still remains friends with Norton.

 Hayek recalled in a 2017 piece for The New York Times that Norton "beautifully rewrote the script [of Frida] several times and appallingly never got credit" after she had rejected Harvey Weinstein's sexual demands and Weinstein, in retaliation, had given her "a list of [four] impossible tasks with a tight deadline," including "a rewrite of the script, with no additional payment, or writer's credit" before he would make the film.

 In 2011, Norton proposed to Canadian film producer Shauna Robertson after dating for six years.
 The pair married in 2012.
-The couple has a son Atlas, born in 2013.
+The couple have a son, born in 2013 and daughter, born in 2015.